sushanka-khadka/python/prime-number/README.md

-Prime Number
+# Prime Number
-This program will check if given number or list is prime number or not.
+This program will check if given number  prime number or not.
+Also filters the prime numbers from the given input list.